AdamMc331/EspressoPatronum/presentation/EspressoPatronum.md

  - Spoon[^3] will run all of our instrumentation tests and build us a static HTML report at the end.
  - Falcon[^4] takes better screenshots, and has a `SpoonCompat` library for the best of both worlds.

-^ We can leverage a tool like Spoon to make more effective test reports.
-Spoon is a library built and maintained by Square.
+^ Leverage for reports.
+Spoon by square.
+Falcon by Josef Raska(?).
+Walkthrough when/why then how.

 [^3]: https://github.com/square/spoon

 [^4]: https://github.com/jraska/Falcon/

-^ Plug Sam.

 ---